diogoamaralse/Golang_Examples/README.md

-Some examples to use Golang in the best pratices
+Some examples to use Golang in the best practices:

+- GoRoutines
+- Error Handling
+- Interfaces
+- CAP theorem
+- Consistency
+- Resilience